wp-plugins/add-to-any/README.txt

 The WordPress sharing plugin to help people share, bookmark, and email your posts and pages using any service, such as Facebook, Twitter, Pinterest, Google, Reddit, Tumblr, StumbleUpon, LinkedIn, and well over 100 more sharing and social bookmarking sites.

-AddToAny's customizable social share icons let you optimize your blog posts & pages for specific social sites.
+AddToAny's customizable platform and social share icons let you optimize your site's blog posts & pages for the best social sharing engagement.

 = Share Buttons =

 * **New**: Vector sharing buttons (SVG sharing icons)
-* Universal Sharing Button and Smart Menu
+* Universal Share Button and Smart Menu
 * Sharing Kit for individual share links
 * **New**: Custom sharing icons
 * Choose from over 100 individual services